Gideon Davies: Awards and honours

 Davies has been recognized with numerous national and international awards for his groundbreaking research in carbohydrate enzymology, structural biology, and biotechnology.

 He was awarded the Davy Medal (2015) by the Royal Society, one of its premier medals for outstanding contributions to chemistry, recognizing his pioneering structural studies on carbohydrate-active enzymes.
 He received the Gabor Medal (2010) for interdisciplinary work combining biology and chemistry, notably his insights into enzyme mechanisms and applications in biotechnology.

 He is also the recipient of the John and Rita Cornforth Award of the Royal Society of Chemistry in 2020, (jointly with Paul Walton), acknowledging exceptional collaborative research.
 Other major honours include the Royal Society of Chemistry's Haworth Memorial Lectureship, the Khorana Prize for outstanding contributions through work at the chemistry and life science interface the Corday–Morgan Medal and Prize and the RSC's Dextra Carbohydrate Chemistry Award, highlighting his contributions to chemical biology and enzymology.

 Internationally, Davies shared (with Paul Walton and Bernard Henrissat) the IChemE Global Energy Award (2016) for industrial biotechnology innovation leading to biofuels, and the Whistler Award of the International Carbohydrate Organization for his lifelong contributions to carbohydrate science.
+In 2026 he was awarded the Bruce_A._Stone Award for Excellence in Plant Polysaccharide Biochemistry.

 In 2019, the York Structural Biology Laboratory team, including Davies, was awarded the Queen's Anniversary Prize, the highest national honour for UK higher education institutions, for its outstanding research in protein science leading to new drugs, therapies, and improved industrial processes.